-Cryonics is technique with the intension of to expand longevity of life.
-When a person is declared as legally dead, they are put in structure where their body is cooled using liquid nitrogen which stops the physical decaying process.
+Cryonics is a technique with the intention of expanding the longevity of life.
+When a person is declared as legally dead, they are put in a structure where their body is cooled using liquid nitrogen which stops the physical decaying process.
 They are then stored at this temperature indefinitely.
 The aim is to keep the body frozen until such time that medical science has evolved to the point that they can be brought back to life.
 They don't just freeze the outsides, they also inject chemicals through the bloodstream to help with the preservation process.

-On January 12th 1967, the first ever human was cryogenically frozen.
-Dr James H. Bedford suffered from cardic arrest as a result of kidney cancer.
-Of course Dr James had volunteered to become 'the first frozen man'.
+On January 12th 1967, the first-ever human was cryogenically frozen.
+Dr James H. Bedford suffered from cardiac arrest as a result of kidney cancer.
+Of course, Dr James had volunteered to become 'the first frozen man'.
 A press release written by Robert Ettinger states:

 "The first reported freezing of a human at death, under controlled conditions, occurred Thursday, January 12, 1967, in Los Angeles.
 A patient was frozen immediately after his death from cancer in the hope of eventual revival and rejuvenation by future techniques.
 The next of kin concurred in the patient's wishes.